KevinXing/Viagogo/ReadMe.txt

 4. the seed data will be stored in data.txt as x, y, event_id, price

+# How to compile
+I have compiled the project, and you can compile yourself too.
+1. cd src
+2. javac *.java

 # java API doc
 /Doc/BasicInfo
 /Doc/Query